Fundraising

 Fundraise in Workplace

 Workplace fundraising can be as simple or as complicated as you want it to be.
-Try to get the boss on board first if you are hoping to go for something a little more creative!
+Get the boss on board first if you are hoping to go for something a little more creative!
+Find out more here

-Do you hope to do something GREAT this year, like raise vital funds for Freshfields Animal Rescue?
-Try using this great fundraising tool…
+Do you hope to do something GREAT this year to raise vital funds for us?

 A great way to boost your fundraising is to create your very own fundraising page using Total Giving.

-Whether you are taking part in a team event, running a marathon, trekking up a mountain or collecting donations in exchange for a product or service Total Giving can provide you with the tools you need to promote your fundraising to friends, family and colleagues and to collect their donations!.
+Whether you are taking part in a team event, running a marathon, trekking up a mountain or collecting donations in memorial Total Giving can provide you with the tools you need to promote your fundraising to friends, family and colleagues and to collect their donations securely.

 Planning The Event

-The success of an event is so often down to planning!
-A daunting prospect can become easily manageable when broken down into its component parts.
-In an attempt to remove the fear factor and replace it with FUN we’ve detailed our ‘Top Planning Tips’ for you below.
+The success of an event is often down to planning!
+This could be a daunting prospect, but to remove the fear factor we’ve detailed our ‘Top Planning Tips’ for you below.

 • If you’re a fundraising novice, keep it simple and start off small, you will always have the option of becoming more adventurous with your next event.

-• Know how the funds will be coming in, e.g sponsor money, ticket sales or a raffle.
-Choose carefully to be sure people will attend your event or sponsor you.
+• Know how the funds will be coming for example sponsor money, ticket sales or a raffle.
+Then make it easy for people to support you/ your event.
+Use our tools for social media donations and online donations.

-• If it’s an event you are organising, check that it doesn’t clash with any other events or important holidays in your area and be sure to choose a time when you are not going to be overly busy yourself, this will help to avoid you losing focus or wearing yourself out.
+• If it’s an event you are organising, check that it doesn’t clash with any other events or important holidays in your area.

-• Appropriate facilities are very important so make sure any venue you hire can provide what you need.
-Check wheelchair access and facilities for the disabled, baby changing facilities plus if required sound system availability and catering facilities.
+• Appropriate facilities are very important.
+If you are hiring a venue, make sure it can provide what you need.
+Check access and facilities for the disabled, baby changing facilities plus if required sound system availability and catering facilities.

-• Ensure that you (or a designated individual) know how to work all the equipment you will need.
+• Ensure that you, or a designated individual, know how to work all the equipment

 • Know what materials you will need and how you are going to obtain them.